 Why Emotional Fitness?

-Life is made up of many emotions, yet most people never fully understand the influence of emotions in creating our future.
+Life is made up of many emotions, yet many people never fully understand the influence of emotions in creating our future.
 Especially the research suggesting our emotions and emotional programming are a major influence creating the thoughts we think.

 Emotional Fitness Definition